appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 # Overview

 This document provides prescriptive guidance for configuring security options for a subset of cloud services offered by Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
-This profile emphasizes foundational, testable, and architecture agnostic settings that are suitable for applications that process non-pubilc data such as user data, user device data, company data, or other types of confidential information (excluding highly sensitive financial or medical PII).
+This profile emphasizes foundational, testable, and architecture agnostic settings that are suitable for applications that process non-public data such as user data, user device data, company data, or other types of confidential information (excluding highly sensitive financial or medical PII).

 # Applicability